 The problem with the Dramm is what happens when you take the rose off.
 When this watering can is full, water almost shoots out of the spout.
 The diameter of the Haws spout is two centimeters; the diameter of the Dramm spout is 2.5 centimeters—and that difference has a profound effect on how easy it is to control the water flow.
 The Dramm’s water shoots out markedly faster and farther than the Haws can, and it takes much more effort to tilt the can back far enough to slow the flow.
 If you have small seedlings or easily-uprooted plants to water, you will want to pay very close attention when you tilt this watering can, or only use it when it’s half-full; its sudden surges can easily gouge out loose soil.

 The Dramm’s handle is also disconcerting.
 Instead of a closed tube, the flexible plastic is open at the top.
 It’s hard to close your hand around it in a completely comfortable way.
-Still, for $8 less than the Haws V115, it’s a reasonable purchase if you’re bored with the reliable, dull-green Haws.
+Still, for $8 less than the Haws V115, you can get the neon-orange watering can of your dreams.

 The Novelty 30702 Plastic Watering Can is similar, and even cheaper, but has two small holes at the top instead of a single large one, making it impossible to clean the insides and remove debris and more difficult to fit it certain types of faucets.
 That closed-top design makes it distinctly inferior to the Akro-Mils 1-gallon can.
 Again, there’s no rose.

 If your primary objective in watering plants is to make sure your butler doesn’t spill water while strolling amongst the guests at your Modernist Garden Fete, I can confidently recommend the heavy, astonishingly expensive $140 Blomus Aguo 65210 stainless steel 5-liter watering can.
 If you’re going to try to water anything with it yourself, though, forget it.
 This ghastly instrument of garden torture has a flat-edged metal handle that cuts into your fingers as you carry it, and all attempts to water with the rose resulted not in a gentle sprinkle, but in a vampire-like two-toothed flow of streams of water cascading off the sides, with a seedling-smashing dribble from the middle where the gentle sprinkle should be.
 It was fairly easy to control the flow when it was full if I ignored the stabbing pains in my fingers from the knife-edged handle.
 On the bright side, this model only lost 8.5 milliliters (less than one third of an ounce) during the carry test, so your spats will still be clean when you arrive at the refreshment tent.
 Unfortunately, the watering can won’t be.
 Yes, like many stainless steel appliances, the Blomus I tested got water stains.

 Wrapping it up